cwebba1/eleventyone/app/blog/2022-07-22-eleventy-image-shortcode-test.md

 tags: ['post', 'featured']
 image: assets/images/The-Day-1900_Hodler.jpeg
 imageAlt: The day, 1900 Hodler
-description: Eleventy is a tjavascript-based templating system gaining tracktion in the web development comunity.
+description: Eleventy is a JavaScript-based templating system gaining tracktion in the web development comunity.
 It is facile, fast and flexible.
 templateEngineOverride: njk,md
 ---